orangedaisy/bshowco/_posts/2017-07-18-baby-steps.md

 data; when it detects errors, it wraps those fields in a `<div class="field-with-errors">` for a styling hook.
-No big deal, except that extra `<div>` broke my CSS selector so that when you tried to pick a "type" to fix the error, you couldn't actually tell which one was selected.
+No big deal, except that extra `<div>` broke my CSS selector so that when you tried to pick a "type" to fix the form error, you couldn't actually tell which one was selected.

 CSS doesn't have the tools to assist with this edge-case, unfortunately, so I had to turn to javascript.
 Here's what I came up with: